Leadership Initiative for Established Professionals (ages 37 – 50)

 Application Requirements

 All applicants must fill out their basic information and upload a resume (no more than 2 pages) as part of a pre-application eligibility form.
-Pre-applications are approved manually on a rolling basis during Eastern business hours.
+Pre-applications are approved manually on a rolling basis during regular business hours (Eastern time).
 Please ensure you submit your pre-application with enough time to fill out a full application (if approved).
-Those invited to complete a full application will need to provide the following items.
 The recommended browsers to use when filling out the application are Chrome, Microsoft Edge, or Firefox.
+Those invited to complete a full application will need to provide the items below.

 Essays